connervieira/Predator/docs/CONFIGURE.md

             - `speed` is the speed at which Predator will consider the vehicle to be stopped, measured in meters per second.
             - `time` is the length of time, in seconds, that the vehicle needs to be below the speed threshold for Predator to consider the vehicle to be parked.
                 - This value should be long enough that Predator doesn't consider the vehicle to be parked while at red lights or in traffic, but short enough that parking mode will be activated within a reasonable amount of time of the vehicle being parked.
-        - `recording` contains settings that control how Predator will record video while parked.
+        - `event` contains settings that control how Predator determines and records events while parked.
-            - `highlight_motion` contains settings that control if/how Predator will highlight motion while running motion detection.
+            - `trigger` determines the method Predator will use to trigger events.
+This value can be set to either "motion" for motion detection or "object_recognition" for identifying objects using machine learning.
+            - `timeout` is a positive decimal number that determines the number of seconds an event will continue recording after the last trigger was detected.
+                - For example, if the time out is set to 10, and the trigger uses object recognition, then Predator will continue recording for 10 seconds after the object is no longer visible.
+If the object re-enters the frame, then recording will continue and the timer is reset.
+            - `buffer` is a positive integer number that determines the number of past frames Predator will keep buffered while waiting for an event.
+                - Higher values will allow Predator to save a few moments before an event was detected in the recording.
+                - Lower values will minimize stuttering at the start of event recordings, since the frame buffer does not take as long to write.
+            - `label` contains settings for controlling if/how events are labeled in the video recording.
-                - `enabled` is a boolean that determines whether Predator will draw bounding boxes around detected motion while parked.
+                - `enabled` is a boolean that determines if events will be highlighting in the video recording.
-                - `color` is a list that determines the color of the bounding boxes, where the first, second, and third values represent the red, green, and blue channels respectively.
+                - `color` is a list of 3 integer values between 0 and 255 that determine the color of the event outline, representing red, green, and blue in order.
-            - `sensitivity` determines the fraction of the screen that motion needs to cover to trigger recording, ranging from 0 to 1.
+            - `trigger_motion` contains settings that are used when the `dashcam>parked>event>trigger` value is set to "motion".
+                - `sensitivity` is a decimal number between 0 and 1 that determines how much of the frame needs to be in motion before an event is triggered, such that higher values result in less sensitivity.
-                - For example, a value of `0.05` would require that motion cover 5% of the entire field of view of the camera in order to activate recording.
+                    - A value of 1 indicates that the entire frame must be in motion, which will likely never occur.
-                - Lower values make Predator more sensitive to motion, since less motion is required to trigger recording.
-                - You can use the `tools/motion_detect_test.py` script to test this setting to find the best value for your use case.
-            - `timeout` determines the length of time, in seconds, after motion is detected, that Predator will record video while parked.
-            - `buffer` determines the number of frames that Predator will keep in a buffer.
-These frames will be added to the beginning of videos triggered by motion detection.
+                    - A value of 0 indicates that any motion at all will trigger an event, which will likely result in continuous recording.
+            - `trigger_object_recognition` contains settings that are used when the `dashcam>parked>event>trigger` value is set to "object_recognition".
+                - `model_weights` points to a file relative to the Predator instance directory containing Ultralytics model weights.
+                - `objects` is a list of objects (from the specified model) that should trigger an event if detected while parked.
+                - `minimum_confidence` is a decimal number between 0 and 1 that determines the minimum confidence level for a detected object before it is considered.
+                    - Higher values will filter out false detections, at the risk of missing legitimate detections.
     - `notifications` contains settings to control how Predator issues notifications about dashcam events.
         - `reticulum` controls LXMF notifications over the Reticulum networking protocol.
             - `enabled` is a boolean value that determines whether or not Reticulum LXMF notifications are enabled.